Dear Experts,

 Hi Jignesh,

-It is very unfortunate that XXX Company had revoked the offer issued to you 2 days prior to joining them.
+It is very unfortunate that XXX Company revoked the offer issued to you 2 days prior to joining them.

 From India, Madras